 EPA has revised the national ozone standard three times—the last in October of 2015.
 The new standard is calculated by averaging data over a three year time period.
 This average is taken from the fourth highest (eight-hour average) at each monitor.
 A violation occurs when the 3-year average (of the 4th highest value) is greater than .070 ppm.

 The Tulsa area is in compliance with the National Ambient Air Quality Standard for Ozone and is designated attainment.
-We additionally anticipate an attainment designation of the new .070 ppm by October 2017.

 The EPA's national ozone standard is considered to be "exceeded" when any one monitor records an 8-hour ozone average greater than .070 ppm.
 This corresponds to an Air Quality Index (AQI) of higher than 100, which means unhealthy air.
 Exceedances may occur throughout the ozone season, however an area is not considered to have "violated" the standard unless/until the 3-year average of ozone (specifically of the 4th highest readings) is greater than .070 ppm (see the Ozone Standard and the Score Card for more information).